bettercallsully/MindoverMatterCorp/README.md

 # mindovermattercorp
-eCommerce Website mainly focused on technology and cloud sharing products.
+eCommerce Website mainly focused on technological advances, AI, and cloud sharing services.
 This project is mainly for my portfolio to showcase my database, web developement and nodejs skills.

 TECHNOLOGIES USED: